 The Audit Committee has adopted policies that prohibit us from engaging our independent registered public accounting firm to perform any service that the independent registered public accounting firm is prohibited by the securities laws from providing.
 Such procedures require the Audit Committee to preapprove or reject any audit or non-audit services.
 The Chairperson, with the assistance of Euronet's Chief Financial Officer, presents and describes at regularly scheduled Audit Committee meetings all services that are subject to pre-approval.
+The authority to pre-approve permitted services may be delegated to one or more members of the Audit Committee and pre-approval may be granted between meetings, as long as any such pre-approval of services is presented to the full Audit Committee at its next scheduled meeting.
 The Audit Committee regularly examines whether the fees for auditor services exceed estimates.

-The Audit Committee pre-approved all services that KPMG LLP rendered to Euronet for 2013.
+The Audit Committee pre-approved all services that KPMG LLP rendered to Euronet for 2014.